 Era & upgrades: windows/roof/HVAC cycles; interior refreshes show well

-Whitehorn is in the Calgary North East zone.
+Whitehorn is in the Calgary North East district.
 Whitehorn borders Westwinds and Temple to the northeast, and Rundle and Horizon to the southwest.

 For demographic details please see the City of Calgary Whitehorn Profile for information on population, language, housing, mobility, education, income, and employment.